samuellihn/obsidian-freeview/docs/Microfabrication Principles.md

 Microfabrication spans many orders of magnitudes, 100um to microns to nanometers

-Some man-made nanostructures (e. g. nanomotors) are getting to the same scale as naturally occuring nanostructures
+Some man-made nanostructures (e. g. nanomotors) are getting to the same scale as naturally occurring nanostructures

 Richard Feynman - father of nanotechnology